azliuu/CSE13s/hw1/DESIGN.md

 ## User Input

 - Ask user for number of players
 - If the user input is now between 2 and 10 inclusive, print an error message and use default value of 2.
-El,se, the number of players isequal to the user input.
+Else, the number of players is equal to the user input.
 - Prompt user to input random seed
 - if the user inputs anything other than a valid seed, print error message
 - valid seeds are from 0 to UINT_MAX inclusive